Need answers to your burning questions about SEO?

 A. You and your customer can link to each other.
 That type of linking is perfectly natural.
 This is not something to worry about.
 When multiple sites link to other multiple sites, Google is pretty good at picking up these linking schemes.

-As we reported earlier this year, linking schemes are one of the 25 Worst SEO Mistakes to Avoid.
+As we reported earlier, linking schemes are one of the 25 Worst SEO Mistakes to Avoid.

 Q. Does linking to other websites help or hurt SEO?

 A. If you’re offering additional value for your users, linking to other websites is an awesome practice for providing value to your users.
 Useful content is just one way that your business can add value for your customers.

 But if you’re involved in a linking arrangement with another company, linking to an advertisement, or linking from comments, it’s better to use the rel=”no follow” link attribute.